victorvde/jpeg2png/README.md

 [5] ["DCT Quantization Noise in Compressed Images" by Mark A. Robertson and Robert L. Stevenson](https://www3.nd.edu/~lisa/mrobert2/csvt2001submit.pdf)

 This is the source for the DCT deviations model.
 Uniform distribution for the errors is close enough, even if a generalized normal distribution with beta = 1/2 is more realistic.
-I ignore the HMRF stuff because I find the Huber function very ad-hoc and inelegant.
+I ignore the HMRF stuff because I find the Huber function very ad hoc and inelegant.

 ## Links

-[qjpegrest](http://viric.name/soft/qjpegrest/) is a tool that lets you try many different JPEG restoration methods (TV based, bandpass based and Huber MRF based).
+[qjpegrest](http://viric.name/soft/qjpegrest/) is a tool that lets you try many different JPEG restoration methods (TV based, band-pass based and Huber MRF based).
 I didn't get it to compile because it's old and I'm allergic to CMake, but I learned from the code.

 ## License